-The School of Law and Russian, East European and Eurasian Studies offer a Dual Degree program leading to two graduate degrees: the Doctor of Jurisprudence (JD) and the Master of Arts in Russian, East European and Eurasian Studies (MAREEES).
+The Law School and Russian, East European and Eurasian Studies offer a dual degree program leading to two graduate degrees: the Doctor of Jurisprudence (JD) and the Master of Arts in Russian, East European and Eurasian Studies (MAREEES).
 This dual degree program is designed for those students who wish to study law and Russian, East European and Eurasian issues in an integrated and interdisciplinary manner.
 Students who expect to be involved in government service or legal practices with a Eastern European focus could benefit from this program.

-A student admitted to the Dual Degree Program must complete the normal first-year coursework at the School of Law during the first year of the program.
-This must be done before taking any courses relating to the Dual Degree Program.
-Both degrees are awarded simultaneously upon completion of all requirements of the Dual Degree Program.
-Therefore, students should arrange their course schedules so that all requirements for both degrees are completed in the same semester.
-Generally speaking, a student with the requisite language background can obtain both degrees in eight semesters.
+A student admitted to the dual degree program must begin in the Fall Semester at the Law School and complete the first-year course work during the first year of dual enrollment.
+This must be done before taking any courses relating to the dual degree program.
+Both degrees are awarded simultaneously upon completion of all requirements of the dual degree program.
+Therefore, students should arrange their course schedules so that both degree requirements are completed in the same semester.

 School of Law